Basic Beekeeping 2019

 All of my apiaries are small, usually comprised of 8 to a maximum of 12 colonies.
 When seeking out new yards I try and maintain a distance (where possible) from any areas I know to have active agricultural spraying potential.
 A few of my outyards are located in long abandoned orchards.

 Over the years, I have changed and adapted my approach to working with these amazing creatures.
 Aproximately 4 years ago I stopped moving my bees to pollination, finding the movement of my colonies stressful to both myself (I'm not getting any younger) and the bees.
 Since doing so I have found a remarkable difference in the over wintering success I have been fortunate enough to realize.
 Like the line from Ulee's Gold,"I take care of them, and they take care of me".

 I am a small operation, I do most all the tasks, from tending the bees to collecting and harvesting the honey, to bottling and labelling my jars and selling the finished product locally.
 I source as much of the material neccessary to do so locally where possible.
-You can be confidant that all honey purchased from me is honey from my hives, and my hives alone.
-If I run out, I'm out.

 Honey bees are amazing creatures, and I am truly fortunate to have discovered this vocation.
 There are no days where I dread going to "work"!

 "If you love your job, you'll never work a day in your life"!

 Thanks for visiting,